-5. Hold our baby a lot, skin to skin.
+5. Hold your baby a lot, skin to skin.

-6 consider renting a hospital grade pump.
+6. Consider renting a hospital grade pump.
 Replace yellow valves and white membranes in existing pump.
-Mke sure you are using the best size breastshiel on the pump-- nipples shouldn't be rubbing the sides of the breast selef on the pump -- nipples shouldn't be rubbing the sides of the breastshield.
+Make sure you are using the best size breastshield on the pump-- nipples shouldn't be rubbing the sides of the breast shield on the pump.

 Beverly Solow, IBCLC